jfyne/csvd/README.md

-# go-csv-detector
+# csvd

-This library automatically detects the CSV delimiter and returns a `*csv.Reader` instance.
+This Golang library automatically detects the CSV delimiter and returns a `*csv.Reader` instance.

 ## Caveats